Center for Advanced Unmanned Technologies "Rubicon": Organization

 According to the Foreign Policy Research Institute, as of spring 2025, the unit comprised seven squads of 130–150 personnel each.
 These squads are specialized; some focus on operating FPV or Molniya drones, while others concentrate on intercepting Ukrainian reconnaissance or heavy bomber drones.
 The squads are deployed to various sectors to reinforce local forces and train their UAV detachments.
+As of November 2025, the unit size was estimated at around 5,000 servicemen.

 According to a 17 September 2025 report by Radio Liberty, the unit is headquartered within the exhibition halls of Patriot Park in Moscow Oblast.
 It is commanded by Guards Colonel Sergei Budnikov, the former Chief of Staff of the 9th Guards Artillery Brigade.
 Recruits are selected in Moscow before being assigned to their respective squads for training.

 Operations

-According to Lostarmour, an OSINT analysys website, as of 27 October 2025, Rubicon drone operators have conducted at least than 10,007 strikes, including drone interceptions.

 The unit was first deployed to Kursk Oblast, where it played a significant role in disrupting Ukrainian supply routes, aiding Russian forces in pushing the AFU out of the area.
-Since January 2025, the unit has been active in the Belgorod, Kypiansk, Pokrovsk, Kharkiv, Vuhledar, and South Donetsk directions.
+Since January 2025, the unit has been active in the Belgorod, Kupiansk, Pokrovsk, Kharkiv, Vuhledar, and South Donetsk directions.
 From May 2025, the unit has been operating mostly in Donetsk Oblast, supporting the Russian offensive.
+Rubicon provided support for Russian units infiltrating Pokrovsk.

 Ukrainian troops interviewed by NYT emphasize that Rubicon drone unit has dramatically shifted the battlefield, relentlessly striking supply lines and vehicles up to 15 kilometers behind the front—a tactical edge Kyiv struggles to counter.
-"The game changed when they came here," said one American volunteer, as Ukrainian forces face escalating losses and disrupted operations under Rubicon’s precision attacks.
+"The game changed when they came here," said one American volunteer, as Ukrainian forces face escalating losses and disrupted operations under Rubicon's precision attacks.

+The unit reportedly focuses on targeting Ukrainian drone operators and logistics rather than frontline infantry.
 According to the FPRI, the unit has strong signals intelligence capabilities, which allows it to locate and strike Ukrainian drones and their operators, reportedly destroying up to 70% of UAV positions in some areas.

+According to The Kyiv Independent, the deployment of Rubicon to the Kostiantynivka area was causing "a drastic worsening of Ukrainian front line logistics," mirroring the situation of Ukrainian supply lines during the Pokrovsk offensive.